 Guideline for Geophysical Report Submission (PDF 2.29 MB)

 This document outlines what is expected to be included in a geophysical report in order to meet the requirements of the above mentioned regulations.

 Company Annual Report Template (DOC 138KB)

-This template has been provided by the Department of the Premier and Cabinet to assist companies in the preparation of annual reports.
+This template has been provided by the Energy Resources Division to assist companies in the preparation of annual reports.